 She used the money to go on trips abroad on her own.
 She was quite a solitary soul.

 The following images show a newspaper clipping about Doris’s `hobby`,and of Doris on a float at Bollington Carnival in 1955.
 In the close-up Doris is on the left, with Mary Nolan, Joyce Hayman, Joan Walker, Cathleen ? and two others.

 Doris Stewart on the left with friends, situated on Beeston Mount, year unknown.

 The photo on the left is of Doris sitting on a bench on Beeston Mount in the 1970’s.
 The photo above of five figures sitting in the sea probably at Blackpool is of (left to right) Doris, sister Beattie, brother Donald Audley Stewart, Stella Ogden (later to be Donald’s wife) and sister Connie (click on photo to enlarge).

 ‘Beattie’ was the youngest daughter of Joseph and Fanny Stewart.
 She worked at Ingersley Vale Bleachworks and later married Fred Bamford 1894-1962 from Grimshaw Lane, Bollington.
 They moved to Dialstone Lane, Stockport and had one son Frederick Gordon Bamford 1922-1988.
 Beattie died in 1979 at the age of seventy nine.
 The following photos are of Beattie with brother Donald and sister Doris (click on photo to enlarge), and Beattie when she was in her twenties.

 Alice Margaret Stewart

-Alice Margaret Stewart died aged just 4 months.
+Alice Margaret Stewart died aged just four months.
 Below is her death certificate (click to enlarge):

 Follow the family tree, start with Joseph Stewart.

-I am indebted to Linda Bester (née Stewart, grand-daughter of Donald) for this fascinating account, and photo collection, of the Stewart family of Bollington.
+I am indebted to Linda Stewart (grand-daughter of Donald) for this fascinating account and photo collection of the Stewart family of Bollington.